wwjiang007/hbase-indexer/hbase-sep/hbase-sep-tools/README.md

 ===============

 Monitoring tool for the HBase SEP or HBase replication in general.
-It is based on reading information from ZooKeeper, HDFS (to get hlog file sizes) and HBase JMX (optional, to get some metrics).
+It is based on reading information from ZooKeeper, HDFS (to get hlog file sizes) and HBase JMX (optional, some things only available when using the sep's ForkedReplicationSource).

-Build:

-    mvn install

-Run:

-    ./target/sep-replication-status
+## Monitor replication progress

+Run (from the root of the hbase-indexer tree, or its binary dist):

+    ./bin/hbase-indexer replication-status

 Use the -z option to specify the zookeeper host.

-Package in a .tar.gz to deploy to your server:

-    mvn -Pdist install
+## Wait for replication to be finished

 There is also a tool to wait until replication (sep processing) is done:

-    ./target/sep-replication-wait
+    ./bin/hbase-indexer replication-wait

 or to see what it is doing